evolyob/influkEhsec/Audit/w2019Harden.md

 Add workstations to domain                      >>> Administrators ??
-Adjust memory quotas for a process              >>> Administrators, LOCAL SERVICE, NETWORK SERVICE Allow log on locally                            >>> Administrators
+Adjust memory quotas for a process              >>> Administrators, LOCAL SERVICE, NETWORK SERVICE Allow log on locally                            >>> Administrators Assignment\Allow log on through Remote Desktop Services  >>> Administrators Allow log on through Remote Desktop Services    >>> Administrators, Remote Desktop Users Back up files and directories                   >>> Administrators Change the system time                          >>> Administrators, LOCAL SERVICE, Change the time zone                            >>> Administrators, LOCAL SERVICE, Create a pagefile                               >>> Administrators Create a token object                           >>> No One Create global objects                           >>> Administrators, LOCAL SERVICE, NETWORK SERVICE, SERVICE Create permanent shared objects                 >>> No One Create symbolic links                           >>> Administrators, Virtual Machines Debug programs                                  >>> Administrators Deny access to this computer from the network   >>> Guests, Local account and member of Administrators group Deny log on as a batch job                      >>> Guests Deny log on as a service                        >>> Guests Deny log on locally                             >>> Guests Deny log on through Remote Desktop Services     >>> Guests, Local account Enable computer and user accounts to be trusted for delegation  >>> Administrators Force shutdown from a remote system             >>> Administrators Generate security audits              `         >>>LOCAL SERVICE, NETWORK SERVICE Impersonate a client after authentication       >>>Administrators, LOCAL SERVICE, NETWORK SERVICE, SERVICE.

 ```